Peter Palchinsky: Biography

 After his 8-year exile, Palchinsky and his wife returned to their native land in 1913.
 He was deputy chair of the Imperial Russian Central War Industry Committee during the First World War.
 After the February Revolution in 1917 he held several positions in the provisional government.
 While probably not a formal member, he associated himself with the moderate wing of the Socialist Revolutionary Party and supported the war effort against Germany.
 In 1917, Bolsheviks arranged for a takeover of the provincial government and imprisoned ministers and other officials of the Provisional Government including Palchinsky.

 Palchinsky resisted the Bolsheviks rule; however, gradually, certain aspects of the new Soviet political system appealed to him and many of his associates.
 Their commitment to creating a planned economy, to industrialization, and to science and technology were promising to Palchinsky.

 Palchinsky believed that the obstacles to the Russia's industrial advancement were not technological, but political, social, and educational.
-He argued that Russian engineers were not equipped to deal with the competitive world because Russian engineers did not approach problems in a "academic-dilettantish" way.
+He argued that Russian engineers were not equipped to deal with the competitive world because Russian engineers did not approach problems in an "academic-dilettantish" way.
 Instead, they took on every problem as a purely technical one and assumed that if a solution incorporated the latest science, then it was the best solution.

 Palchinsky worked with the Soviet Authorities and the Communist party in planning industry and increasing the strength of Russia, but he was strongly against any takeover by the Party of any organization of which he was a member.
 He opposed the interests of the Communist Party.
 During this time, policies started by the Bolsheviks and Stalin emphasized huge projects controlled by Moscow.
 These projects did not include consideration for local conditions and safety was sacrificed to output.
 This did not set well with Palchinsky as he had seen firsthand the death and destruction caused when consideration of local conditions and safety measures were not taken.
 He continued to criticize these projects and was arrested in April 1928.